Vineyards

 The 11-hectare site is made up of two biotopes: an alluvial plain and a clay-limestone plateau, located 5km from the Mediterranean Sea and ponds.
 The arboretum’s mission is to showcase plants adapted to the Mediterranean climate from all 5 continents.
 Several collections are on display, including an exceptional collection of over 26 wine grape varieties and 19 table grape varieties, all from the Languedoc Roussillon region.
 This wine-growing region, the largest expanse of vines in the world, is remarkably rich in heritage.

 As a conservatory of plant biodiversity, the arboretum’s role is both scientific and educational.
-It’s also a popular tourist attraction.
+The arboretum is also a popular tourist attraction.

 The wine vine belongs to the Ampelidaceae botanical family.
-Of the ten genera it includes, only Vitis is important for wine.
-From Vitis come two subgenera: Muscadinia and Euvitis, comprising 36 species, only one of which makes all the world’s best wines.
-It was named Vitis vinifera by 18th-century naturalist Carl von Linné.
+Of the ten genera it comprises, only Vitis is important for wine.
+From Vitis come two subgenera: Muscadinia and Euvitis, which comprise 36 species, only one of which produces all the world’s finest wines.
+It was named Vitis vinifera by the 18th-century naturalist Carl von Linné.

-Grape varieties used for wine are almost exclusively white-juice varieties: white-skinned varieties make white wines, black-skinned varieties make white wines without maceration, and red or rosé wines with maceration.
+Wine grape varieties are almost exclusively white juice: white-skinned grape varieties produce white wines without maceration, black-skinned grape varieties produce white wines without maceration, and red or rosé wines with maceration.

 Cultural milestones